Conference Agenda

 Lynn Nolan, MSN, RN, CPAN, CAPA, NEA-BC, Director of Perioperative Services, Glenbrook Hospital, Endeavor Health

-Vicki Yfantis, MSN, RN, ANP-BC, CPAN, CAPA, Director PACU, Pre-Op, PST, Suburban Hospital
+Vicki Yfantis, MSN, RN, ANP-BC, CPAN, CAPA, Director PACU, Pre-Op, PST, Suburban Hospital - Johns Hopkins Medicine

 From staff allocation to pain management, your day is filled with judgment calls.
 Wouldn’t it be nice if you had your own sounding board?
 Now is your chance!
 During the “Ask-Me-Anything” panel, you will have access to accomplished postoperative patient care leaders who will share their lessons learned and secrets for success.
 Take advantage of this opportunity to have your questions answered by this distinguished panel of PACU experts.